PAL-Hom method for QP and an application to LP: An application to LP

 by adding a small regularization term to the objective.
 Moreover, Mangasarian proved that (\ref{regularized lp}) obtains a solution of (\ref{lp}) if $\varepsilon$ is smaller than some $\bar{\varepsilon}>0$.
-However, it is hard to derive a realistic priori estimate of $\bar{\varepsilon}$, and for some practical problems, $\bar{\varepsilon}$ would be very small.
-A small $\bar{\varepsilon}$ would reduce the efficiency of the SOR iterations which was employed to solve the dual problem.
+However, it is difficult to derive a realistic priori estimate of $\bar{\varepsilon}$, and for certain practical problems, $\bar{\varepsilon}$ would be very small.
+If we apply AL-Hom to solve (\ref{regularized lp}), a small $\bar{\varepsilon}$ would lead to a large condition number of the KKT systems in the homotopy tracking steps, which is adverse to the robustness of the homotopy algorithm.

-In this paper, we implement projected gradient (PG) algorithm for LP problem $(\ref{lp})$ and augmented lagrangian two-stage algorithm for SCQP problem $(\ref{scqp})$.
-First, based on the framework of projected gradient, LP problem is transformed to finite number of SCQP problems as follows: